-Prime numbers and the importance to modern life
+Prime numbers and their importance to modern life

-Numbers like 2, 3, 5, 7, and 11 are prime numbers, but what few people realize is the importance of these numbers and how the mathematical logic behind them has resulted in vital applications in modern world.
+Numbers like 2, 3, 5, 7, and 11 are prime numbers, but few realize their importance and how mathematical logic imbues them into vital applications in the modern world.

 To get 222, try 2 * 3 * 37